bglid/GTCRN-Micro/README.md

 ###### 1. The original model this is based off of is [GTCRN: A Speech Enhancement Model Requiring Ultralow Computational Resources](https://ieeexplore.ieee.org/document/10448310), leveraging the implementation code at [GTCRN](https://github.com/Xiaobin-Rong/gtcrn).
 A notable amount of the setup to train and change the model was based off of the same authors project [SEtrain](https://github.com/Xiaobin-Rong/SEtrain/tree/plus).
 They have some seriously impressive SE research!
 Please check out their research and throw some of their work a star!
 ###### 2. The project also requires moving from **PyTorch $\rightarrow$ ONNX $\rightarrow$ .tflite** to run inference on ESP32s.
 None of this could have been possible without the direct help and work of [PINTO0309](https://github.com/PINTO0309) & their awesome project [onnx2tf](https://github.com/PINTO0309/onnx2tf).
 I highly recommend you check out their work if you are reading this and want to do a similar project.
 Please consider throwing some of their work a star!
+###### 3. The SFE and TRA were changed following an implementation in [gtcrn-light](https://github.com/zerong7777-boop/gtcrn-light).
+Their implementation managed to preserve these blocks functionality without the GRUs, making it representable in TFLM without an external CPU.
+Their implementation is great, and I recommend you check it out.
 - - -

 *This project would not have been possible without their efforts.
 Please consider citing them and giving them a star first before this project's!*